top of page

-Every holiday season, I pull out the same stack of handwritten recipe cards — the ones that smell like butter, sugar, and nostalgia.
-These Holiday Cookie Recipes 2025 are the cookies I bake year after year, share with friends, and bring to holiday gatherings.
+Every holiday season, I pull out the same stack of handwritten recipe cards.
+These cards smell like butter, sugar, and nostalgia.
+The Holiday Cookie Recipes 2025 are the cookies I bake year after year.
+I share them with friends and bring them to holiday gatherings.
 They’re simple, classic, and meant to be enjoyed with coffee, family, and a little bit of chaos in the kitchen.

-Below is a round-up of my favorite holiday baking ideas, straight from my family collection — no trends, no shortcuts, just cookies that always disappear first.
+Below is a round-up of my favorite holiday baking ideas, straight from my family collection.
+There are no trends or shortcuts here, just cookies that always disappear first.

 Soft, lightly sweet, and topped with classic rainbow sprinkles, these are a must on any holiday cookie tray.